ezra-lieblich/safe-scale/README.md

 cf safe-scale app_name --inst=int --trans=string --test=string --timeout=int

 Flags
--inst: Number of instances of the new app
+inst: Number of instances of the new app
--trans: endpoint to monitor if app still has pending transactions
+trans: endpoint to monitor if app still has pending transactions
--test: endpoint to monitor if the app is healthy
+test: endpoint to monitor if the app is healthy
--timeout: time in seconds to monitor transactions
+timeout: time in seconds to monitor transactions

 Note if you don’t provide an endpoint for monitoring transactions or checking health the plugin will just continue regular blue-green deployment